 Note of caution: If you’re the deliberate type, and like knowing where every dollar of yours is going, then Digit might not be right for you.
 Those little deductions might have you shouting “Hey!
 I have plans for that money!”

-I’ve long been a Mint user, but lately I’ve found myself drawn more to Personal Capital’s uncluttered interface and beautiful visualizations of potential retirement scenarios.
+I’ve long been a Mint user, but lately I’ve found myself drawn more to Empower’s uncluttered interface and beautiful visualizations of potential retirement scenarios.

 Mint takes a everything-but-the-kitchen sink approach to personal finance tracking, and that can be a good thing.
 But the interface is increasingly full of cross-promotions (which is how they stay in business), and buggy to boot (I find myself having to refresh often).